5 Best Lizard Repellents (That Actually Work)

 #4 – Bed-Bug-Rid Pest Rid Golden Granules

 granules to keep lizards awaySimilar to their other Pest Rid product, this granule forumla is designed to get rid of lizards using a blend of all-natural ingredients.
+What makes it different is simply the fact that you’re sprinkling it instead of using a spray bottle.
 Simply spread the repellent anywhere lizards congregate and they’ll begin to avoid that area.

 As with other repellents, you’ll want to reapply after rains (or mowing the lawn, if applying directly to grass) to maintain effectiveness.